tencentyun/intlcloud-documents/yehe_doc/开发者服务/Grafana 可视化服务/购买指南/包年包月_intl_en.md

 ## Available Regions

-TCMG is available in major regions as listed on the [TCMG purchase page](https://buy.cloud.tencent.com/grafana).
 Different regions may offer different discounts, and prices on the purchase page shall prevail.
 The following describes the original prices of each TCMG edition and the billing example.